-Highlights on the album include ‘What More Can I Say’, ‘Kutless’, ‘Lyke Dis’, ’Scared Money’ and ‘Suede’ all which come form a unique blend of soulful smoky R&B offerings highlighted by the underground aesthetics of Knxwledge’s production with random non-sensical interludes to break the monotony.
+Highlights on the album include ‘What More Can I Say’, ‘Kutless’, ‘Lyke Dis’, ’Scared Money’ and ‘Suede’ all which come from a unique blend of soulful smokey R&B offerings highlighted by the underground aesthetics of Knxwledge’s production with random non-sensical interludes to break the monotony.